-It is important to understand that poor environmental and personal hygiene could arise as a result of cognitive impairment, poor eyesight, functional or financial constraints, or neglect by others.
-In addition, many people who self-neglect may lack the ability and/or confidence to come forward to ask for help and may also lack others who can advocate or speak for them.
+It is important to understand that poor environmental and personal hygiene could arise as a result of cognitive impairment, poor eyesight, functional or financial constraints, or neglect

 It can be helpful to remember that Self-neglect:

 - Arises from an unwillingness or inability to care for oneself, or both. - It is interlinked where inability arises from the care and support needs of the individual.